South Korea partially suspends inter-Korean agreement after North says it put spy satellite in orbit

 When the North’s National Aerospace Technology Administration announced what it called a successful launch of its “Malligyong-1” spy satellite, it said the satellite would help improve the North’s war readiness in the face of “the enemies’ dangerous military moves.”
 The agency said North Korea will soon launch several more spy satellites to better monitor South Korea and other areas.

+At the center, Kim was also presented with the aerospace photos of Anderson Air Force Base, Apra Harbor and other U.S. military facilities in Guam, which were taken Wednesday morning, according to the North’s official Korean Central News Agency.

+It was not possible to independently confirm those images.
+Last December, when North Korea released black-and-white satellite photos of South Korean cities following a test launch, many experts said the imagery was too crude for a surveillance purpose.

 North Korea used the same satellite in its two failed launches in May and August.
-South Korea’s military retrieved debris from the first launch and called the satellite too crude to perform military reconnaissance.
+South Korea’s military retrieved debris from the first launch and assessed at the time the satellite wasn’t sophisticated enough to perform military reconnaissance.

-The North’s space agency said the “Malligyong-1” satellite was placed in its orbit on Tuesday night, about 12 minutes after it was launched aboard the new “Chollima-1” carrier rocket.
-But the North’s neighbors said they haven’t confirmed whether the launch was successful.

-“Our understanding is that so far there is no confirmation of a satellite placed into Earth’s orbit,” Japan’s Chief Cabinet Secretary Hirokazu Matsuno said.
-He still avoided calling the launch a failure, saying it would take “a fair amount of time” to verify the fate of the North’s launch.

-Pentagon deputy press secretary, Sabrina Singh, said, “we’re still assessing the success of the launch.”

-In 2012 and 2016, North Korea placed Earth observation satellites into orbit after repeated failures, but experts say neither has ever transmitted imagery back to North Korea.
+In 2012 and 2016, North Korea placed Earth observation satellites into orbit, but experts say neither has ever transmitted imagery back to North Korea.

 Before Tuesday’s launch, South Korean officials said North Korea was likely receiving Russian technological support for its spy satellite launch program as part of the two countries’ pushes to boost their partnerships.